Anna Samson: Career

-Samson joined the Red Stitch Actors Theatre and appeared in productions of Ruben Guthrie and Day One, A Hotel, Evening.
-Roles in The Heretic for the Melbourne Theatre Company and After All This for the Elbow Room followed.
-Other appearances in theatre productions include Alice Dreaming, Innocence – The Life and Death of Caravaggio, Gulf War, Ghetto and O'Horo – The Dance of Death.
-Samson co-devised and performed the 2009 play Womb Division.
+After graduating from drama school, Samson joined Red Stitch Actors Theatre and appeared in productions of Wet House, Ruben Guthrie and Day One, A Hotel, Evening.
+Roles in The Heretic, Simon Stephen’s Birdland, The Sublime and David Hare’s Skylight for the Melbourne Theatre Company as well as Bliss and Pompeii LA for the Malthouse Theatre.
+Anna starred as Margarita in Eamon Flack's critically acclaimed 2023 production of The Master and Margarita at the Belvoir St Theatre. and in 2024/2025 the award winning production of August; Osage County for both Belvoir and Black Swan.Other appearances in theatre productions include Anatomy of a Suicide, Consent, Love and Dial M For Murder as Margot Wendice.

-She made her television debut in the 2012 series Conspiracy 365.
-She had supporting roles in television dramas Jack Irish, Winners & Losers, and Halifax: Retribution.
-In 2016, Samson appeared in Trudy Hellier and Maria Theodorakis's Australian webseries Little Acorns, a comedy set in a childcare centre.
-Samson made her feature film debut in Andrew O'Keefe's Crime & Punishment, an adaptation of Dostoevsky's novel of the same name.
-She also starred in the horror short Tanglewood, which was shown at Monster Fest.
+In April 2024, the BBC confirmed Samson would make television history playing DI Mackenzie Clarke in the Death in Paradise spin-off Return to Paradise.
+Her casting makes her the first female lead detective in the "Paraverse".
+The Australian-set series is filmed in Sydney and Illawarra.
+It centres on Mackenzie's return to her home town of Dolphin Cove, after she is forced to leave London and her job with the Met.
+The main cast were all confirmed to be returning for the second season, which began production in April 2025.

-Samson stars alongside Luke Ford in the 2017 film What If It Works? from writer-director Romi Trower.
+She stars alongside Luke Ford in the 2017 film What If It Works? from writer-director Romi Trower.
 Samson plays Grace, an artist who has Dissociative Identity Disorder.
 The film premiered at the Cinequest Film and VR Festival.
 That same year, Samson appeared in an episode of The Leftovers, and the four-part SBS drama series Dead Lucky.
 She also starred in the two-part miniseries Wake in Fright as Michaela "Mick" Jaffries.
 The series is a television adaptation of the 1971 film of the same name and Samson's character was billed as "a contemporary reinvention" of the role originally played by Jack Thompson.
 To prepare for the part, Samson watched MMA fights, lifted weights and took up boxing.
 In 2018, Samson starred in the indie romance film 36 Questions alongside James Mason.
 She appeared in the 2020 remake of Children of the Corn.

-Samson joined the main cast of Australian soap opera Home and Away as Mia Anderson in February 2021.
+She made her television debut in the 2012 series Conspiracy 365.
+She had supporting roles in television dramas Jack Irish, Winners & Losers, and Halifax: Retribution.
+In 2016, Samson appeared in Trudy Hellier and Maria Theodorakis's Australian webseries Little Acorns, a comedy set in a childcare centre.
+Samson joined the main cast of Home and Away as Mia Anderson in February 2021.
 She was introduced alongside Sam Barrett, who plays Mia's daughter Chloe Anderson.
-The pair were given an instant connection to the other characters through Mia's relationship with Ari Parata (Rob Kipa-Williams).
-Following her casting announcement, Samson received criticism about her appearance on social media, leading her to release a statement calling out those that had sent her the comments.
+The pair were given connection to the other characters through Mia's relationship with Ari Parata (Rob Kipa-Williams).
 Just over a year later, Samson departed the serial in April 2022.